openstack-archive/fuel-plugin-contrail/doc/source/limitations.rst

     a manual procedure.
     Plugin supports adding new Contrail-DB nodes to the environment.

+*   The Fuel Networking option "Assign public network to all nodes" is not compatible with Contrail Plugin.

 *   In case of using contrail service chaining with service instances, you may need to add *neutron* service user to a current project after you have deployed the environment: